whowgames/documentation/API/x_domain_events.md

 X-Domain Events
 ======

-X-Domain Events are used to publish specific events to the game so the casino can notify the game in special cases so that it can react accordingly.
-Each event has a specific type which makes them distinguishable from each other.
+X-Domain Events are used to publish given events to the game via frontend, so the game client can react to it.

 All events **must have** the paramter *type* and *payload*.